 3. Unit is Uninhabitable

 - Waterproofing and weather protection.
-Maintain the roof and exterior walls in good working order, including unbroken windows and doors.
+The landlord must maintain the roof and exterior walls in good working order, including unbroken windows and doors.

-- Running Water and Reasonable Amounts of Hot Water.
-Water at all times must be furnished to appropriate fixtures and connected to a sewage disposal system approved under applicable law.
+- Water.
+The landlord must furnish running water and reasonable amounts of hot water at all times to appropriate fixtures and connected to a sewage disposal system approved under applicable law.

-- Common areas and areas under the control of the landlord that are kept reasonably clean, sanitary, and free from all accumulations of debris, filth, rubbish, and garbage and that have appropriate extermination in response to the infestation of rodents or vermin.
+- Common areas.
+Common areas and areas under the control of the landlord must be kept reasonably clean, sanitary, and free from all accumulations of debris, filth, rubbish, and garbage and that have appropriate extermination in response to the infestation of rodents or vermin.
 Otherwise, no deficiency in the common is a reason to terminate a lease unless it materially and substantially limits the tenant’s use of the dwelling unit.

 - Appropriate Extermination.
 The landlord must have a prompt response to handling any infestation of rodents or vermin throughout a residential premise.

-- Exterior Receptables for Garbage.
-Provide an adequate number of appropriate receptacles for garbage and rubbish, in good repair.
+- Exterior Receptacles for Garbage.
+The landlord must provide an adequate number of appropriate receptacles for garbage and rubbish, in good repair.

 - Locks On All Exterior Doors.
 Locks or security devices on windows designed to be opened that are maintained in good working order.

-- Compliance with All Applicable Building, Housing, and Health Codes, which, if violated, would constitute a condition that is dangerous or hazardous to a tenant’s life, health, or safety.
+- Compliance with All Applicable Building, Housing, and Health Codes.
+If violated would constitute a condition that is dangerous or hazardous to a tenant’s life, health, or safety.

 For more information on habitability laws in Colorado, click here.